 Figure 18: Cutaway view of the assembled "innovative" PV to show how the minor body piece seats against the major body piece.

 There is an interesting issue with the model for the innovative design that prevents me from using it for the FEA analysis.
 Before an FEA can be performed, a feature called a shell must be added to the model.
 A shell can be placed on any face of the model, or it can be offset from any face.
 For the purposes of the FEA, the function of the shell is to provide a foundation from which the FEA analysis is performed.
 There is an additional feature for a shell that allows a thickness to be added to it.
 For our purposes, this allows us to tell the FEA algorithm that it must consider the dimensionless shell surface plus the added thickness.
 The FEA will then provide results for parameters as recorded at the shell surface.
 This means that the shell surface is where we place FEA features such as anchor points, and loads (pressure in this case).
 Unfortunately, the analysis on the weldment also requires us to place the weldment on a shell surface.
 The problem is that we cannot easily create shells that maintain continuity and allow for the weldment and pressures to be added in the locations where they belong.
 The root cause of the problem is that the innovative model requires the major and minor pieces to have their own shell surfaces.
 When this is done, there is a discontinuity that exists in the area where the large concentric area of the minor body seats against the large body resulting in errors for the FEA analysis.
-To resolve this issue, I created a second model consisting of four pieces (see Figure 19).
+To resolve this issue, I created a second model consisting of four pieces (see ).
 Part 3 solves the problem with the discontinuity by combining the area where the major and minor bodies overlap as one solid piece.
 This will allow for the creation of a shell that is compatible between parts 1 and 4.
 The shells created by parts 1 and 3 will produce a divide between the faces where a weldment can be placed.
 Figure 21 shows the model ready for meshing and follow-on FEA analysis.
 The FEA for the innovative design was conducted using the same procedure used for the traditional model.
 The results will be covered in the next section.